 By Claudis Polk, O’Rese Knight, Neva Howard and Beat Steiner

-We want to share with you an exciting and powerful innovation centered on social justice and aimed at narrowing persistent and severe health disparities in our state and in our country.
-UNC has long been recognized as a leader in social justice efforts, and we are confident that this newest initiative will continue that tradition.
+We want to share with you an exciting and powerful innovation aimed at narrowing persistent and severe health disparities in our state and in our country.

-To address these disparities within the healthcare system and within our education system, the UNC School of Medicine is rolling out a transformative new program, MED EXCEL (Medical Education Development Early eXperience in Clinical Education and Learning).
-Claudis Polk MA, the director of the Office of Scholastic Enrichment and Equity, is providing oversight of the program, with O’Rese Knight, MD, serving as director and Neva Howard, MD, serving as curriculum director.
-The program also has the strongest support at all levels of the medical school and at the highest levels in the University.
-MED EXCEL is recruiting its first class of students this winter and the program will formally launch in May 2021.
-MED EXCEL students will join the class of 2026 in the fall of 2022.
+To address these disparities within the healthcare system and within our education system, the UNC School of Medicine is rolling out a transformative new program, Carolina MED EXCEL (Medical Education Development Early eXperience in Clinical Education and Learning).
+Claudis Polk, MA, the director of the Office of Scholastic Enrichment and Equity, is providing oversight of the program, with O’Rese Knight, MD, serving as clinical director and Neva Howard, MD, serving as curriculum director.
+Carolina MED EXCEL formally launched in May 2021 and the class of 2026 will begin in fall 2022.

-MED EXCEL is designed to transform how we educate healthcare professionals.
-The transformation must start with the creation of leaders among the most critical and at-risk members of our community: under-represented minorities prior to matriculation.
-We will start with a small cohort of students and teachers fundamentally committed to change and a growth mindset.
-At this point, we anticipate recruiting nine students and have already recruited teachers to work with those students.
+Carolina MED EXCEL is designed to transform how we educate healthcare professionals and create leaders.
+The program begins with a small cohort of students and teachers fundamentally committed to change.
+For the inaugural class, we anticipate recruiting nine students and have already recruited teachers to work with those students.

 Our years of work in remediation of medical students was in fact basic teaching: the development of the student.
 Remediation is the heart of teaching and transformation.
 Bringing growth and transformation to the heart of the curriculum will benefit everyone, and disproportionally benefit students who have large opportunity gaps due to arbitrary circumstance.

-To learn more about the MED EXCEL program and how to offer support, please contact Jeanine Simmons, Senior Executive Director, Medical Education and Alumni Development, at firstname.lastname@example.org.
+For general questions about the MED EXCEL program, contact Maria Sears, Program Coordinator, at email@example.com.
+To learn more about how to support the MED EXCEL program, contact Jeanine Simmons, Senior Executive Director, Medical Education and Alumni Development, at firstname.lastname@example.org.